-Generating unit Update as per 54 th ERPC meeting Update Patratu STPP ✓ The transmission line for evacuation of Patratu generation will be ready by 15th July 2025. ✓ JUSNL was requested to update on the commissioning of transmission line for evacuation of Patratu generation.
-JUSNL may update./ Buxar TPP(SJVN) SJVN informed the forum that said unit is likely to be synchronised by July 15, 2025 and CoD may be done in Aug, 2025.
-SJVN may update.
+Generating unit Update as per 54 th ERPC meeting Update Patratu STPP evacuation of Patratu JUSNL updated that the stringing along with OPGW laying is going on and the line will be charged by 30.07.2025.

+update on the commissioning

+of transmission line for

+evacuation of Patratu

+generation.

+Buxar SJVN informed the forum that SJVN updated that the trial

+TPP(SJVN) said unit is likely to be operation will be carried out by

+synchronised by July 15, 2025 15.08.2025.

+and CoD may be done in Aug,

+2025.